kubernetes/website/content/en/docs/concepts/extend-kubernetes/_index.md

 #### Key to the figure

 1. Users often interact with the Kubernetes API using `kubectl`.
-[Plugins](#client-extensions) customise the behaviour of clients.
+[Plugins](#client-extensions) customize the behavior of clients.
 There are generic extensions that can apply to different clients, as well as specific ways to extend `kubectl`.

 1. The API server handles all requests.
 Several types of extension points in the API server allow